 Moreover, Apple typically does not release products that are worse than previous versions (the Butterfly Keyboard is arguably one of the exceptions).
 The first signs are encouraging and the performance of Apple’s chips in the iPad Pro could help relieve some of the uncertainty.

 If you are in the market for a Mac today because your current device is no longer functional, or no longer performs the tasks that you rely on day to day, then don’t wait.
-The current generation of Intel based Macs is excellent, and you could argue that buying an Intel based Mac at their relative peak performance is better than waiting to buy the unknown quantity that will be the Apple Silicon Macs.
+The current generation of Intel based Macs is excellent, and you could argue that buying an Intel based Mac at their relative peak performance is better than purchasing the first generation of Macs with the M1 chip.

-If you are looking for a new Mac, but your current device is still functional, then you may be better off waiting, at least until Apple fully announces and releases their first generation of Apple Silicon Macs.
-If they are as impressive as they promise to be you can buy a new Apple Silicon Mac if you wish.
-However this will also be a good time to buy an Intel based Mac because their prices will most likely go down once the new Silicon Macs are on the market.
+If you are looking for a new Mac but your current device is still functional, then you may be better off waiting for Apple Silicon Macs to fully establish themselves.
+Arguably this is a good time to buy an Intel based Mac because their prices will most likely go down once more Apple Silicon Macs are on the market.

 Using the MacRumors Buying Guide you will be able to see what Mac’s to avoid and which ones to buy based on how long ago they were updated, and other factors.